How to fix your wifi connection and boost your broadband speed

 Like cats and teenagers, routers can be temperamental beasts.
 For example, did you know that placing your wifi router by the TV or next to an electrical appliance can lead to significant signal interference?
 The Post Office survey reveals that 28 per cent of us do just this, and a further 24 per cent have their router by a window, shared wall or at the top of the house, all of which can lead to notable signal interference.

 Not sure where to place your router?
-It’s best off in the middle of the house where it will cover the most ground, connected to the master socket where the phone line enters the building.
+Dan Clifford, Home Communications Expert at broadbandchoices, says: ‘If you can, try and position the device somewhere near the centre of your home – that way, its antennas stand a better chance of reaching your PC with less obstructions.’
+Make sure it is connected to the master socket where the phone line enters the building.
 And whatever you do…

 - Don’t put your router on the floor.
 It’s better off high up and away from your cordless telephone, microwave or baby monitor, which can all mess with your signal.
-Even your Christmas fairy lights can cause interference!

 - Keep it away from metal objects, such as TVs and radiators, and thick walls.